m-abdelgawad/use-pre-trained-image-classifier-to-identify-dog-breeds/README.md

 [![Golden Retriever](pet_images/Golden_retriever_05257.jpg)](https://youtu.be/B06TRvHQ0ew "Golden Retriever")

 ## Project Goal
-Improving my programming skills using Python
+Improving my programming skills using Python.

 In this project I used a created image classifier to identify dog breeds.
 I was asked to focus on Python and not on the actual classifier (I will focus on building a classifier myself later in the program).

 ## Description: